Posts

 Silver Tin Sealing Performance and Product Protection

-Ensuring the airtightness of silver tins directly impacts the shelf life and integrity of the product.
+Ensuring the airtightness of silver tins directly affects the product’s shelf life and integrity.
 Gasket seals provide adequate protection against moisture and oxygen intrusion with their continuous rubber barrier compressed along the entire lid channel.
 For example, we measured the water vapor transmission rate of gasket-sealed coffee tins at less than 0.02 g/m2/day, which can keep the can fresh for more than a year.
 The snap-on silicone liner provides uniform circumferential contact and flexes under pressure changes, preventing leaks in environments that experience temperature changes during shipping or storage.
 I conducted accelerated shelf life tests at 40°C and 90% relative humidity to verify that the silicone liner maintains seal integrity under various environmental conditions.
 Additionally, both seal types provide superior protection when matched to the product’s storage, use, and distribution profile.

 Silver Tin Sealing Performance and Product Protection